imazeenabulele/AD_Active_Directory_Preparation_in_Azure/README.md

 <img src="https://i.imgur.com/qwgqJOD.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, we'll create a Virtual Network.
-A Virtual Network is a foundational networking service that enables secure communication between Azure resources, the internet, and on-premises networks.
+Once it is created, we'll move on to creating the virtual machines. <br /> A Virtual Network is a foundational networking service that enables secure communication between Azure resources, the internet, and on-premises networks.
 It is similar to a traditional network in an on-premises data center but provides the scalability and flexibility of the cloud.
 <br />

 <p>